Chris-Tollan/mildew-detection-in-cherry-leaves/README.md

 A Convolutional Neural Network (CNN) will be created to examine pre-labeled leaf images.
 The network will be programmed to recognize the main characteristic within the dataset, specifically the existence of powdery mildew infection in the cherry leaf images.

+### Model Creation

+The model created for this project is a Convolutional Neural Network (CNN) for image classification.
+It consists of three convolutional layers with max pooling after each convolutional layer to downsample the feature maps.
+After the convolutional layers, there is a flatten layer to transform the 2D feature maps into a 1D vector.
+This is followed by two fully connected layers with activation functions and dropout regularization.
+The output layer has two neurons with softmax activation for binary classification.
+The model is compiled with categorical cross-entropy loss function, Adagrad optimizer, and accuracy as the metric.

+### Model Performance

 ## Dashboard Design

 The Dashboard created for this project consists of five pages in total.